How do you Liquidate a Registered Charity?

 Charities are not immune to the financial challenges and threats of liquidation that confront profit-driven businesses.
-If the organisation has become insolvent, liquidation is the legally appropriate way to close it down, ensuring fair treatment for creditors.
+If your organisation has become insolvent, liquidation is the legally appropriate way to close it down, ensuring fair treatment for creditors.

 This article clarifies the liquidation process for charities, explaining its causes, procedures, and how it varies for different types of charitable entities.